-(54) The implementation of these Guidelines will be supported through:
+(54) The implementation of this Policy will be supported through:

-- a. advice and support on the development and approval process for courses and units through the Curriculum Management System; - b. assurance through the Curriculum Management System that the design and approval process has been followed; and - c. the Executive Principal Education Futures regularly monitoring and providing an annual report to the Curriculum Committee and Academic Board on the operation of, and compliance with, these Guidelines.
+- a. advice and support on the development and approval process for courses and units through the Curriculum Management System; - b. assurance through the Curriculum Management System that the design and approval process has been followed; and - c. the Executive Principal Education Futures regularly monitoring and providing an annual report to the Curriculum Committee and Academic Board on the operation of, and compliance with, this Policy.